A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

 \subsection{Gauge fixing and non-minimal sector}

 In the BV formalism, the gauge fixing is performed in two steps.
 First, we need to enlarge the BV complex to include the \textit{antighosts} and the \textit{Nakanishi-Lautrup fields}.
-These form a contractible pair, ie, $s \bar c = i b$ and $s b = 0$, so they do not contribute to the BRST cohomology \cite{Barnich2000}.
+These form a contractible pair, i.e., $s_{BV} \bar c = i b$ and $s_{BV} b = 0$, so they do not contribute to the cohomology of $s_{BV}$ \cite{Barnich2000}\footnote{Note that the authors of \cite{Barnich2000} call BRST differential what we call the BV differential.
+We reserve the term ``BRST differential'' for the specific part of $s$ that coincides with the differential proposed by Becchi, Rouet, and Stora.}.
 Together with $\bar c$ and $b$, we introduce the corresponding antifields.
-For notational simplicity, we denote the space of field configurations $\overline{\mathscr C}$, so that now the field multiplet $\chi$ includes the antighosts and the Nakanishi-Lautrup fields too, and the extended BV complex as $\mathscr{BV}$.
+For notational simplicity, we denote the new space of field configurations $\conf$, so that now the field multiplet $\varphi$ includes the antighosts and the Nakanishi-Lautrup fields too, and the extended BV complex is again denoted by $\mathscr{BV}$.

 The gauge-fixing is performed as an automorphism of the BV complex, leaving the antibracket invariant, and such that the transformed part of the action that does not contain antifields has a well posed Cauchy problem.
-First, we introduce the gauge-fixing Fermion $\psi$ as a fixed element of the algebra with $\#gh = -1$ and $\#af = 0$.
-We then define the automorphism as
+First, we introduce the gauge-fixing Fermion $\Psi$ as a fixed generalized Lagrangian with $\#gh = -1$ and $\#af = 0$.
+We then define the automorphism by setting

-Note that the sum is actually finite, since the antibracket with $\psi$ preserves the ghost number and lowers the antifield number by 1.
-Moreover, it preserves the product, as well as the Schouten bracket.
-More explicitly, we can see that the automorphism $\alpha_\psi(F)$ performs the usual gauge-fixing, seen as a canonical transformation to the "gauge-fixed basis" \cite{Gomis1994}
+This means that in all expressions we replace $\varphi^\ddagger$ with $\varphi^\ddagger + \frac{\delta \Psi}{\delta f_{\varphi}\varphi}$.
+Similarly for $c^\ddagger $.
+This change of variables makes sense, since this derivative is smooth (recall that the first derivative of a local functional is always smooth).
+It can be checked that this is a canonical transformation with respect to the antibracket.
+See \cite{Gomis1994,FR} for more details.

-The gauge-fixed Lagrangian is now $L := \alpha_\psi(L_{cl})$.
-For theories that are linear in the antifields, as Yang-Mills and gravity, the gauge-fixed action $I$ takes the usual form
+The gauge-fixed Lagrangian is now $L_{ext} := \alpha_\Psi(L_{cl})$.
+For theories that are linear in the antifields, as Yang-Mills and gravity, the gauge-fixed action $I_{ext}$ takes the usual form (here we ommitted the test functions from the notation, for clarity)